Agentscreator/mirro-social/FIXES_SUMMARY.md

 6. Test mobile swipe navigation on discover page

 ## Notes
-- The "Group Statuses" → "Community Statuses" change could not be completed as the text was not found in the codebase
-- All other requested fixes have been implemented
+- All requested fixes have been successfully implemented
 - Media upload now supports images, videos, audio, and documents
 - User ordering now properly prioritizes users with AI embeddings
+- Group Stories component has been renamed to Community Stories with updated terminology